konfirm/node-blame/README.md

 - if `before` is ommited or its numeric value resolves as `false`-ish, it will default to 3
 - if `after` is ommited or its numeric value resolves as `false`-ish, it will default to the numeric value of `before` or else 3

+(Yes, this does mean that there is a minimum of 3 lines total)

 ## License
 GPLv2 © [Konfirm](https://konfirm.eu)